stewmoss/cardputer-wardriver/docs/web-interface.md

 | GMT Offset (hours) | Your timezone offset from UTC (e.g., `10` for AEST, `-5` for EST) | `0` |
 | GPS Logging Mode | What to do when GPS fix is lost — **Fix Only** (default), **Zero GPS**, or **Last Known** | Fix Only |

+**GPS Logging Mode options:**
+- **Fix Only** — safest, cleanest data.
+Only logs when you have a verified 3D fix.
+Best for accurate WiGLE uploads.
+- **Zero GPS** — logs every network even without GPS, using 0,0 coordinates.
+Useful for indoor surveys where you care about SSIDs, encryption, and signal strength but not location.
+- **Last Known** — reuses your last valid position during brief GPS outages (tunnels, bridges).
+Keeps data flowing with approximately correct coordinates.

 ### Scanning

 | Field | What to enter | Default |